-Roma Pass - 2 days
+Rome Pass 2 days

-Roma Pass - 3 days
+Rome Pass 3 days

-It is valid for 72 hours after its first use and includes free admission to two monuments or museums of those included in its catalog and a 20% discount on the rest of the tourist attractions of the same.
+It is valid for 72 hours after its first use and includes free admission to two monuments or museums of those included in its catalog and 20% discount on the rest of the tourist attractions of the same.

-The main advantage of the Roma Pass is the 20% discount on admission to museums and monuments, but perhaps because of your age or profession you already have that discount without the Roma Pass.
+The main advantage of the Roma Pass is the 20% discount on admission to museums and monuments, but perhaps because of your age or profession you already have this discount without the Roma Pass.
 For example, EU citizens between 18 and 24 years old already have a discount for the Colosseum, so the Roma Pass would not be of any use to them, as the discounts are NOT cumulative.